faassen/secretweblog_zola/content/posts/zope-foundation-in-the-google-summer-of-code.md

 tags = ["zope foundation"]
 +++

-# Zope Foundation in the Google Summer of Code!

 I'm happy to announce that the Zope Foundation was accepted by Google as mentoring organization in the [Google Summer of Code](http://code.google.com/soc)!
 This means we're looking for students